 For companies on tighter budgets but still under pressure to meet service-level agreement demands, open source network monitoring is an attractive and cost-effective choice.
 The industry's most skilled developers have collaborated on these offerings, which have undergone rigorous peer and user review.

 Open source tools also can help organizations avoid the increasing licensing costs that arise from adding more components that need monitoring.
-With open source, enterprises can expand the environment they need to manage, including servers and switches, without breaking the budget on licensing and support contracts.
+With open source tools, enterprises can expand the environment they need to manage, including servers and switches, without breaking the budget on licensing and support contracts.

 Configuration management improves network maintenance and helps keep track of connected devices, device configurations and device connections.
 With configuration management, network teams can achieve three goals: maintain accurate configuration records, enable efficient network scans and enable network automation capabilities.